schedulix/schedulix/README.md

 ALTER TABLE RESOURCE_ALLOCATION
 ADD COLUMN STICKY_PARENT DECIMAL(20) WITH NULL;

-And create the new table MASTER_ALLOCATION (see sql directory)
+And create the new table MASTER_ALLOCATION as well as the table SME2LOAD (see sql directory)

 -------------------------------------------------------------------------------------------